-For a set of clusters computed via revolver_cluster
+For a set of clusters computed via revolver_cluster, you can compute

 their stability via a jackknife. routine.
 This funcion runs a kind of bootstrap